The Art of Teaching Violin

 It was obvious the trainer had found a system of gears and knobs I’d never seen before.
 But there were no explanations.
 Why did these things work?

-As with the violin movement building blocks, the idea is to isolate each tiny skill one at a time, then put them all together.
-So what are the basic components of vibrato that have to work?
+Learning vibrato on violin is not difficult when you isolate each tiny skill one at a time, then put them all together.
+Here are the basic components.

 The language is a bit like walking around town with your eyes closed, or the way a sommelier talks about wine.
 Oak?
 Cured leather?
 Tobacco?